Meet the Board

 Court Harding is a moderator for Wild Green Memes.
 Court has a BS in wildlife ecology and conservation from the University of Florida.
 They are currently pursuing a master's degree in biology at the Indiana University of Pennsylvania with a focus on ecology and conservation of the Honduran endemic Utila spiny-tailed iguana.

 Court has previously worked for federal, state, and private agencies on a variety of biological and environmental projects.
 Their main career goals center around the study of ecology and conservation of reptiles as well as outreach.
 In their spare time, Court can be found birding, herping, and enjoying board games with friends.

 Curtis Sarkin is a content creator for Wild Green Memes and a co-host on the Wild Green Streams podcast.
 Curtis has a BA in Writing in Natural History and Cultural Perspectives from the University of Massachusetts Amherst, a major that he designed through the school’s Bachelor’s Degree with Individual Concentration Program.
 His BA included many international programs, with studies in tropical field biology in Costa Rica and Panama, ecology and indigenous spirituality in Peru, and geography and indigenous history in Australia.

-Through numerous New England nonprofits, Curtis has taught about freshwater, forest, and marine ecology, whale behavior, and herpetology.
+Over the course of his career, Curtis has worked as an educator for numerous environmental nonprofits, both online and in person, teaching about freshwater, forest, and marine ecology, whale behavior, and herpetology.
 His interests include prehistoric life, meme evolution, tidepooling, creating nature art, and writing ecological science fiction.